 All these are times and distances I’ll never see again because on Saturday 1 December 2018 it all came, quite literally, to a juddering halt at parkrun Harrogate.
 I pulled up after a mile with what I thought was a hamstring problem in my left leg.
 That hamstring was actually sciatica, which was followed by 3 months of pain and not being able to walk let alone run some days.
 It hurt to stand, to sit, to lay down and to move.
 Putting my sock on my left foot on my own was a thing of the past.

-One comeback programme after another came and went.
-I remember running parkrun in Weymouth on 22 June 2019 with Clare.
+in Weymouth on 22 June 2019 with Clare.
 I had to get a coach back to London because of a rail strike.
 I hobbled off the coach and my left knee has rarely been pain-free since.
 After been diagnosed with chronic arthritis as I wasn’t able to get any physiotherapy on the NHS (which is fine but rather confusing if you ask me) I visited the British School of Osteopathy and that worked wonders.
 Right before lockdown I was getting back to running parkrun regularly, albeit in a time of 35 minutes which will take some getting used to but it’s great to be able to.

 There is still a runner in the house though.
 Two years ago Clare took up couch to 5k and has now done 50 parkruns, one 10k event and is training (in hope) for the Royal Parks half marathon in October.
 We haven’t run as many parkruns together as I’d like but she loves running now and continues to exceed all expectations.